Comparison of PCB Material Properties for High Speed Design and HDI Boards

 Any PCB stackup you create for your circuit board will include multiple materials.
 Many different materials will be used during the PCB manufacturing.
 The materials you choose will determine power/signal loss, interconnect impedance, temperature rise, copper surface roughness, and temperature rise in your PCB.
 Not every base material is ideal for every application, so you’ll need to pick just the right base material for your PCB stackup to balance performance in these different areas.

-With a thorough comparison of PCB materials, you can determine the best base material to use for your next system.
+With a thorough comparison of PCB material properties, you can determine the best base material to use for your next system.
 Once you determine the best material to use for your circuit boards, the PCB stackup design and analysis tools in Altium Designer help you create a PCB layout for high speed circuit boards or HDI designs.
-Here is a comparison of PCB materials to help you choose the right base material for your circuit boards.
+Here is a comparison of PCB material properties to help you choose the right base material for your circuit boards.

 When selecting a base material for your PCB, you need to consider the various material properties of the material and how they fit into your board’s application.
-Here are the important PCB material properties you need to consider in your PCB:
+Here are the important PCB material for high speed design properties you need to consider in your PCB:

 - Relative Dielectric Constant: This is a complex number consisting of the relative permittivity (Dk) and dissipation factor (Df).
 The Df value is related to the loss tangent in the material.